mateoradman/bazarr-bulk/README.md

 ## Configuration File

-The [configuration file](./examples/config.json) contains various fields to set up and run the service.
+The [configuration file](./examples/config.json) contains various fields to set up and communicate with Bazarr.
 Below is a breakdown of each field and its purpose:

 - **`host`**:
-  Defines the IP address on which the service will run.
+  Defines Bazarr's IP address.

   - Default: `"0.0.0.0"`

+- **`port`** (optional):
+  Defines Bazarr's port.
+Can be omitted if Bazarr is accessible through ports 80 (HTTP) or 443 (HTTPS).

+  - Default: `"6767"` (You can change this to any available port on your server).

 - **`protocol`**:
   Specifies the protocol to be used by the service (HTTP or HTTPS). **Note: Bazarr must be available using the specified protocol.**